11 Fun Back To School Traditions Your Kids Will Love

 The first day of school can be scary for kids, but we can help with those fears!

-best back to school traditions, bracelets
+kindergarten elementary school back to school traditions, bracelets

 For girls, mommy and me bracelets help them feel as though mom is close.
 We tried them out at our house last year, and they were a HUGE hit.